WordPress page builders (Elementor, Divi, Bricks)

 Source: https://wordpress.org/support/topic/elementor-update-broke-my-site-and-its-entire-design/ .
 Confidence: Verified.

-Internally at Candid Creative, page-builder update incidents are the largest single source of "site broke after update" tickets in the maintenance retainer time budget.
-Each incident consumes 4–20 hours of remediation across a client portfolio (see Cost catalogue, item 1, below).
+At agencies that maintain WordPress portfolios, page-builder update incidents are the largest single source of "site broke after update" tickets in the maintenance retainer time budget.
+Each incident typically consumes 4–20 hours of remediation across a client portfolio (see Cost catalogue, item 1, below).

 Elementor 3.26 (late 2024): Schemes API removal + Element Caching default